nucypher/zerodb/docs/source/index.rst

 Pre-configure authentication
 ----------------------------

-Config ``authdb.conf`` contains default administrator users for the database.
+The config file ``authdb.conf`` contains default administrator users for the database.
 These admins can create and remove other users or change their public keys.
 However, they don't know any other user's private keys.

 The default ``authdb.conf`` contains an ECDSA (`secp256k1
-<https://en.bitcoin.it/wiki/Secp256k1>`_) public key for user ``root``.
+<https://en.bitcoin.it/wiki/Secp256k1>`_) public key for the user ``root``.
 It
 corresponds to the passphrase ``"very insecure passphrase - never use it"``:

 .. literalinclude:: ../../server/conf/authdb.conf

-In order to have the correct keys from the very beginning, you can generate a hex pubkey from any passphrase you like by running ``mkpub.py``.
+In order to have the correct keys from the very beginning, you can generate a hex pubkey from any passphrase you like by running ``python mkpub.py``.
+If you do this, you'll need to put the resulting pubkey into ``authdb.conf`` yourself, before the running ZeroDB for the first time.

 Running the ZeroDB server
 ---------------------

 Just start ``python runserver.py`` and you'll get the ZeroDB server running on UNIX socket ``/tmp/zerosocket``.
-The file ``server.zcml`` allows you to set socket and other parameters of the server.
+The file ``server.zcml`` allows you to set the socket and other parameters of the server.

 Healthy output of the running server appears as follows::